 Finally, this guide assumes that you will be investing in low-cost Exchange Traded Funds (ETFs).
 As discussed in our Primer on Passive Investing article, passive investing is all about minimizing fees, staying diversified and being in it for the long haul with the expectation of getting the market returns.
 Remember, 80-90% of active managers do not beat the market’s returns.
 With that said, let’s begin:

 Step 1: Develop a plan based on how much you can afford to invest.

 Let’s say you intend on retiring at the age of 65, under the assumption that you will live to the ripe young age of 100.
-After all, we have made great strides in the field of medicine and it is not unreasonable to expect to be around a bit longer.
+After all, we have made great strides in healthcare and medicine and it is not unreasonable to expect to be around a bit longer.
 According to MoneySense, the typical middle-class couple can live comfortably on $42,000 to $72,000 a year, assuming no mortgage or child cost.
 That equates to between $1,470,000 and $2,520,000 over the course of 35 years.

 Who wouldn’t want to have a nest egg valued at over $1,000,000?
 But the reality is, the amount of money you can afford to invest is determined by what your monthly expenses are.
 Before investing, you should pay off your monthly expenses, then determine how much of your disposable income can be allocated towards retirement.
 Don’t forget to take your lifestyle into account.
 Depending on your lifestyle, you may decide to scale back spending in order to save more towards retirement.
 The main point of this step is to have a plan that works for you.
 The truth is, there is no perfect plan and the fact that you have one is a good start.
 The right time to start investing for retirement is now.